Equity, Diversity and Inclusion

 Residents and Faculty attending the Wing Luke Museum in Seattle’s International District.

-The Antiracism Committee is composed of faculty and residents who meet monthly on the first Wednesday of the month from 4-5pm.
-Meetings are open to any faculty and residents who would like to attend.
+The Antiracism Committee is composed of residents, fellows, and faculty who meet monthly.
+Meetings are open to any resident, fellow, and faculty who would like to attend.

 Members self-select into subcommittees that are determined yearly based on residency needs.
 Subcommittees have completed projects such as creating curricular resources, designing and implementing faculty development training, and surveying the current residency climate.
 The committee also participates in voluntary field trips within the community, such as a recent visit to the Wing Luke Museum and the Wa Na Wari Walk the Block event.